-- The U.S. federal debt-to-GDP ratio is 122.5% (Q3 2021). - Standard macroeconomics would consider this entirely as Barro-Ricardian debt that must be backed by future taxation.
-Also, levels in excess of 60% (according to the Maastricht Treaty) are excessive and suggest a future crisis. - This paper calibrates a first tranche of 100%, which is "interest-bearing money" and not backed by future taxation. - This would leave 22.5% as Barro-Ricardian debt (not modeled) that must be backed by future taxes-a level that would normally be considered easily sustainable. - The paper provides wide scope for interpreting how large the two tranches may be-the case with a first tranche of 100% presented here provides one illustration that the first tranche may be quite large.
+- The U.S. gross federal debt-to-GDP ratio is about 123% (Q1 2022). - Standard macroeconomics would consider this entirely as Barro-Ricardian debt that must be backed by future taxation.
+Also, levels in excess of 60% (according to the Maastricht Treaty) are often considered excessive and suggest a future crisis. - This paper calibrates a first tranche of 118%, which is "interest-bearing money" and not backed by future taxation. - The second tranche of 5% is Barro-Ricardian debt that is backed by future taxes-a level that would normally be considered easily sustainable. - The paper provides wide scope for interpreting how large the two tranches may be-the case with a first tranche of 118% presented here provides one illustration that the first tranche may be quite large.